Insider Sell: EVP, CLO & C - GuruFocus.com

 On May 23, 2023, Yvonne Tran, Executive Vice President, Chief Legal Officer, and Chief People Officer of Schrodinger Inc (SDGR, Financial), sold 22,960 shares of the company's stock.
-This recent transaction is part of a broader trend of insider selling at Schrodinger Inc over the past year.
+This insider sell comes amidst a year where Tran has sold a total of 47,960 shares and purchased 0 shares.

-Yvonne Tran has been with Schrodinger Inc since 2019, serving as the Executive Vice President, Chief Legal Officer, and Chief People Officer.
-In her role, she oversees the company's legal and human resources functions, contributing to the overall growth and success of the organization.
+Yvonne Tran has been with Schrodinger Inc since 2018, serving as the Executive Vice President, Chief Legal Officer, and Chief People Officer.
+She plays a crucial role in the company's legal and human resources departments, ensuring compliance and fostering a positive work environment.

 About Schrodinger Inc

-Schrodinger Inc is a leading company in the field of computational chemistry and life sciences.
-The company develops software solutions and services that help researchers discover new drugs and materials more efficiently.
-Schrodinger's technology is used by pharmaceutical, biotechnology, and materials science companies worldwide to accelerate their research and development processes.
+Schrodinger Inc is a leading company in the field of computational software for drug discovery and materials science.
+The company's software solutions are designed to accelerate the research and development of novel therapeutics and materials by providing cutting-edge molecular simulations.
+Schrodinger's technology is used by pharmaceutical, biotechnology, and materials science companies worldwide to enhance their research capabilities and improve the efficiency of their R&D processes.

-On the day of Yvonne Tran's recent sale, shares of Schrodinger Inc were trading at $36.76 apiece, giving the stock a market cap of $2,655.905 million.
-The price-earnings ratio is 285.62, which is higher than the industry median of 26.17 and higher than the company's historical median price-earnings ratio.
+On the day of Yvonne Tran's recent sell, shares of Schrodinger Inc were trading at $36.76 apiece, giving the stock a market cap of $2,547.895 million.
+The price-earnings ratio stands at 274.00, which is significantly higher than the industry median of 25.42 and the company's historical median price-earnings ratio.

 - Historical multiples (price-earnings ratio, price-sales ratio, price-book ratio, and price-to-free cash flow) that the stock has traded at.